 When you shop locally, you’ll find unique gifts that will be treasured and loved for years because they are filled with intention and special memories for everyone.

-The official Shop Local Business Day is this Saturday, November 26, 2022, after the mad rush of “Black Friday.”
-But we should support these local businesses with their unique and meaningful creations throughout the year.
+The official Shop Local Business Day is this Saturday, November 25, 2023, after the mad rush of “Black Friday.”
+However we should support these local businesses with their unique and meaningful creations throughout the year.
 So make sure you visit your local shops.
 It will be good for the soul, community, and economy.